-SERVUS Intralogistics is part of the Austrian technology company Heron.
-Our passion is development and production of custom-made intralogistic systems with the intelligent and autonomous transport robot ARC (Autonomous Robotic Carrier).
-SERVUS helps its customers, to combine all internal logistic processes – from incoming goods via the warehouse, production, assembly or picking to outgoing goods – in a lean flow process.
-Thanks to the SERVUS system components, your logistics solution becomes your individual process.
+Servus Intralogistics is part of the Austrian technology company Heron.
+Our passion is development and production of customised intralogistic systems with the intelligent and autonomous transport robot ARC (Autonomous Robotic Carrier).
+Servus helps its customers, to combine all internal logistic processes – from incoming goods via the warehouse, production, assembly or picking to outgoing goods – in a lean flow process.
+Thanks to the Servus system components, your logistics solution becomes your individual process.

 We advise out customers on the implementation of lean logistics, and together develop the best solution and set it up for them.

 Heron Innovations Factory